WikiToLearn/Tech-Updates-To-Telegram/README.md

-# GitHub Commits to Telegram
+# Tech Updates To Telegram

-Simple script to automatically post GitHub commits to a Telegram Group or Channel.
+Simple script to automatically post WikiToLearn tech updates to a telegram channel.

 ## Setup